-Cycling to work has, at least here in the UK, achieved new heights of respectability.
+Cycling to work has, here in the UK, has never been more popular.

-There are the health benefits, the money saving aspect, the chance to avoid sitting angrily in traffic with steam coming out of your ears, and the fact that many work places run a cycle to work scheme, which allows you to buy a brand spanking new bike whilst paying no tax on it whatsoever; if the number of people who claimed the cycle-to-work tax benefits actually cycled to work, trust me, our roads would now be clogged up with bikes, not cars.
+Many work places run a cycle to work scheme, through which you can buy a brand spanking new bike whilst paying no tax on it whatsoever.
+Conveniently, you only have to claim to ride the bike to work; proof is not needed.
+The fact is that if all these people actually cycled to work our roads would now be clogged up with bikes, not cars.

 Add that to any mileage he racks up over the weekend for fun and we are talking one serious mile-muncher.

-Hour after hour of riding has whittled him into a perfect union of man and bike, surely ill-equipped to deal with the everyday, mundane, non-bike-related tasks required when working for a living, but perfectly suited to negotiating the morning rush hour with minimal fuss.
-Locked in and machine like, it’s difficult to imagine him performing any task that doesn’t involve pedalling.
+Hour after hour on the bike has whittled him into a perfect union of man and machine; it’s difficult to imagine him performing any task that doesn’t involve pedalling.

-Apparently not counting the 200 odd miles he rode Monday to Friday; to the super-commuter this is just the daily commute, and hardly worth a mention.
+Apparently not counting the two hundred odd miles he rode Monday to Friday; this is just the daily commute and hardly worth a mention.

-On the bike, life is reduced to black and white, but I like to think that once our man reaches his place of work he is left floundering and incompetent as he attempts to negotiate the myriad grey areas to be found in the average work place.
-Away from the pure simplicity of the bike he is out of his element and clumsy.
-His colleagues have learnt that the super-commuter’s serotonin levels will drop as the day passes, rendering him grumpy and irritable, until by late afternoon he is rendered uncooperative and incomprehensible by his drug like need for vigorous aerobic exercise.
+I imagine things change once he reaches his place of work, where he flounders, incompetent, away from the pure simplicity of the bike.
+His serotonin levels no doubt drop steadily as the day passes, until by late afternoon he is rendered uncooperative and incomprehensible by his drug like need for vigorous aerobic exercise.

-Once released from the constrictions of a day at work he is back on the bike and emitting the calm demeanour of a Zen Buddhist, busily righting the imbalance brought on by a desk job in a stuffy office, and a dozen colleagues who think that a reduction in the price of a litre of petrol is the solution to the stress of the morning commute.
+Once released from the constrictions of a day at work he is back on the bike and emitting the calm demeanour of a Zen Buddhist.
+Busily righting the imbalance brought on by a desk job in a stuffy office and a dozen colleagues who think a new by-pass is the solution to the stress of the morning commute.